SimpleFi-finance/indexers-tests/README.md

 ### Token

 This entity is used to store all ERC20, ERC721, ERC1155 tokens.
-For this Uniswap V2 protocl we will be storing only ERC20 tokens.
+For this Uniswap V2 protocol we will be storing only ERC20 tokens.

 ### Market